keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

 ### E4- Providing Support to other countries

- **We have stopped updating data for E3.
-The data for this indicators will still be present in the CSV files, but they is not being actively updated beyond August 2021.
+- **We have stopped updating data for E4.
+The data for this indicator will still be present in the CSV files, but will not be actively updated beyond August 2021.**
 - We only record money here that a country/territory/subnational unit DONATES to another country/territory/subnational unit, not that is received.
 We do not record in-kind support, for example donations of medical equipment, as a monetary equivalent; but we would still record a note of the in-kind support.
 - We record donations to international organisations, such as  WHO, WFP, as long as the country being recorded is the donor and it is to a specific relief fund specifically related to COVID.
 Donations to a generic WHO fund which might not be used specifically for COVID related issues is not specific enough to record.